Undergraduate Minor: Course Descriptions

 Note: This course has specific GPA and eligibility requirements for registration including: 3.0 overall GPA, 3.0 math/science GPA, drug screen, TB test, background check and flu shot.
 Because some of these requirements take time to complete, you should contact Donna Nonnenkamp as soon as you think you might be interested in registering for the course.

 This course will examine the ethical and jurisprudential issues related to areas of health care typically included in the field of bioethics.
-Specific issues that will be studied include reproduction and birth, informed consent, determination of death, end-of-life decisions, and physician-assisted suicide, among others.
 The course will introduce students to the leading ethico-legal approaches in analyzing cases and examining the judicial history and politics that gave rise to these.

 This course will explore the troubling history of the relationship between the American medical research establishment and African Americans, from slavery times up until the present.
 Tracing these historical abuses to the current research ethics climate between African Americans and research, as well as the safeguards and approaches currently implemented to improve this climate.
 Students will have the opportunity to actively engage the current state of affairs by thinking out of the box and creating potential solutions, and envisioning different future trajectories of this fraught relationship.